Best Formations for Youth Soccer

 The light bulb…

-It really is funny to see the reaction when I teach this form of simple play to coaches and players.
+It really is funny to see the reaction when I teach this form of simple play to soccer coaches and players.
 It’s like I’m getting that look that says, “Why didn’t anyone ever tell me this before?”
 Diamonds and triangles play such a key role in good quality TEAM soccer at the youth level.